-The Zambia National Broadcasting Corporation (ZNBC) has outmoded machines, poorly trained staff, lack of quality content in their programmes, poorly trained or lowly qualified and motivated staff who are demotivated and who operate under directives from a government-appointed board.
-It is interesting to note that a country such as South Africa in contrast, has invested a lot in public media institutions and has many university programmes which produce highly trained and qualified media professionals who are creative, professional and efficient.
+The Zambia National Broadcasting Corporation (ZNBC) has outmoded machines, poorly trained staff, lack of quality content and variety in their programmes, poorly trained or lowly qualified and motivated staff who are demotivated and who operate under directives from a government-appointed board.
+It is interesting to note that a country such as South Africa in contrast, has invested a lot in public media institutions and has many university programmes which produce highly trained and qualified media professionals who are creative, productive, and efficient.
 Yet South Africa gained independence in 1994, thirty years after Zambia's independence in 1964.
-Therefore, there must be something wrong with Zambia's claim to its democratic credentials.
+Therefore, there must be something wrong with Zambia's claim to its democratic credentials as ZNBC lags far behind its counterpart in South Africa, SABC.